sunnihuu/cdw-public/AI Assisted Coding/README.md

 # Best Practices for AI Assisted Coding
 ## ChatGPT, Claude, Gemini, Deepseek

-Welcome to AI-assisted coding!
 This guide will help you develop effective strategies for working with AI coding assistants to enhance your learning and productivity.

 ---